2007 Ride: No. 25 Hendrick Motorsports Chevrolet

-To the fifth-year driver, the win was a long time coming; but it also served as the turning point of Mears' first season at Hendrick Motorsports – Mears went from struggling to stay in the coveted top 35 in owner points to the brink of the Chase.
+To the fifth-year driver, the win was a long time coming; but it also served as the turning point of Mears’s first season at Hendrick Motorsports – Mears went from struggling to stay in the coveted Top 35 in owner points to the brink of the Chase.

-It was a win to savor … even if Jimmie Johnson did toilet paper Mears' motorhome afterwards.
+It was a win to savor… even if Johnson did toilet paper Mears’s motorhome afterwards.
 After all, what are friends for?

 Low Point: Mears might just want to forget everything leading up to that May win.
-His best finish in the first eleven races was tenth; his average finish, a lowly 29th place.
+His best finish in the first 11 races was 10th; his average finish, a lowly 29th place.
 Things got so bad the No. 25 team fell to 35th in points – squarely on the bubble for a qualifying exemption – and critics were openly questioning his hiring at powerhouse Hendrick Motorsports.
 Adding insult to injury, Mears suffered an engine failure at Darlington; amazingly, it’s the only time it happened to a Hendrick car in 2007.
-With new free agent Dale Earnhardt, Jr. on the market at the time, many thought Mears' days at HMS were numbered; luckily for him, Hendrick released 22-year-old Kyle Busch instead.
+With new free agent Dale Earnhardt Jr. on the market at the time, many thought Mears’s days at HMS were numbered; luckily for him, Hendrick released 22-year-old Kyle Busch instead.

-Summary: It's no wonder many critics were predicting that 2007 would be Mears’ only year at Hendrick Motorsports.
-In 2006, Mears began his year by pushing HMS phenom Jimmie Johnson to victory in the Daytona 500, finishing second.
+Summary: It’s no wonder many critics were predicting that 2007 would be Mears’s only year at HMS.
+In 2006, Mears began his year by pushing HMS phenom Johnson to victory in the Daytona 500, finishing second.
 One year later, Mears could only muster a 20th – his best finish in the first four races.
-A Top 10 at Bristol was the only bright spot in those first eleven weeks, and Mears was barely hanging on to a guaranteed starting spot rolling into Charlotte.
-As that race unfolded, Mears had a Top 5 car; with a chance for an upset, crew chief Darian Grubb made a late call to stay out on questionable fuel.
+A top 10 at Bristol was the only bright spot in those first 11 weeks, and Mears was barely hanging on to a guaranteed starting spot rolling into Charlotte.
+As that race unfolded, Mears had a top-five car; with a chance for an upset, crew chief Darian Grubb made a late call to stay out on questionable fuel.

 The gamble paid off, big time.

-Mears won the Coca-Cola 600, starting a summer hot streak that saw him outstrip Johnson in Top 5 finishes through June and July.
-In the 25 races after the All-Star race, Mears averaged a fourteenth-place finish; and by the time the Chase rolled around, Mears was 16th in points, within shouting distance of the top dozen.
-And the hot streak didn’t just stop there; he opened the playoffs with four straight Top 10 finishes, something not one Chaser could match.
+Mears won the Coca-Cola 600, starting a summer hot streak that saw him outstrip Johnson in top-five finishes through June and July.
+In the 25 races after the All-Star Race, Mears averaged a 14th-place finish; and by the time the Chase rolled around, Mears was 16th in points, within shouting distance of the top dozen.
+And the hot streak didn’t just stop there; he opened the playoffs with four straight top-10 finishes, something not one Chaser could match.
 In the end, Mears wound up 15th in points, matching the finish of Brian Vickers in the No. 25 one year ago.

-2008 Outlook: Mears has a new teammate in the shop in 2008 – none other than Dale Earnhardt Jr., the man who many thought would replace Mears at HMS.
-Mears and Earnhardt will likely work more closely together than did Mears and his former shopmate, Kyle Busch, so if they like a similar setup, that relationship could pay dividends.
+2008 Outlook: Mears has a new teammate in the shop in 2008 – none other than Earnhardt Jr., the man who many thought would replace Mears at HMS.
+Mears and Earnhardt will likely work more closely together than did Mears and his former shopmate Busch, so if they like a similar setup, that relationship could pay dividends.